 Awards students must apply for:

 MPNL Award for Black Emerging Fundraising Professionals: In partnership with Carleton, the Black Canadian Fundraisers’ Collective offers this award to Black students in the MPNL program.
 It’s awarded in the fall term, and a call for applications is sent out to all new and current students.
 Details are available in this downloadable pdf.
-Also, please visit PANL Perspectives for stories from past award recipients (as well as stories from past donors and info about how people can donate to this award).
+Also, please visit PANL Perspectives for stories from past award recipients and donors, as well as info about how people can donate to this award.